 Completed reconstruction of Buddha’s eyes

 At the point when the modifying works of the Stupa started, the neighborhood individuals gave volunteer work worth about Rs.
 6 million.
 The Boudha Ghyan Guthi, neighborhood Youth Club and Buddha adherents assumed a fundamental part in supporting the culmination of the development errand.
 At the point when gotten some information about the foundation of the Boudhanath Stupa, the correct name of the developer or the date of its establishment is not known.
-There were numerous legends behind the Stupa’s development.
-Along with the exhuming procedure, no script or report identified with the date of the Stupa’s development was found.
+There were numerous legends behind Stupa’s development.
+Along with the exhuming procedure, no script or report identified with the date of Stupa’s development was found.
 Nonetheless, 19 bolted boxes were found from the zenith range, and they have been kept in a similar place in a similar condition in the wake of finishing the development work.

 The mystery inside the containers couldn’t be revealed as the Boudha devotees protested opening the bolted boxes.
-The Boudhanath Stupa is known as “Khasti” in Nepal Bhasa and “Jyarung Khashor” in the Tamang and Tibetan dialect.
+The Boudhanath Stupa is known as “Khasti” in Nepal Bhasa and “Jyarung Khashor” in the Tamang and Tibetan dialects.
 It is one of the seven World Heritage Sites of the Kathmandu Valley, and a remarkable tourist destination.
 Boudhanath is the biggest stupa in Nepal and the holiest Tibetan Buddhist sanctuary outside Tibet, making it the focal point of Tibetan culture in the capital.
 Be that as it may, taking after the staggering seismic tremor, sightseer has not been permitted to enter the Boudhanath Stupa.
-It will be opened in the general population from November 22 after a formal program.
+It will be opened to the general population from November 22 after a formal program.